Skip to content

 Python macros are defined as regular python functions adorned with the SQLMesh @macro() decorator.
 The first argument to the function must be evaluator, which provides the macro evaluation context in which the macro function will run.

-Python macros will parse all arguments with SQLGlot before they are used in the function body.
-Therefore, the function code exclusively processes SQLGlot expressions and may need to extract the expression's attributes/contents for use.
+Python macros parse all arguments passed to the macro call with SQLGlot before they are used in the function body.
+Therefore, unless argument type annotations are provided in the function definition, the macro function code must process SQLGlot expressions and may need to extract the expression's attributes/contents for use.

 Python macro functions may return values of either string or SQLGlot expression types.
 SQLMesh will automatically parse returned strings into a SQLGlot expression after the function is executed so they can be incorporated into the model query's semantic representation.